jprocsal-prolaio/fs-code-challenge/1_sql-coding-challenge.md

 **Challenge: Music Streaming Queries**

-Write SQL queries to answer the following questions:
+Pick *2* of the following questions and write SQL queries to answer them:

 1.  **Find all albums by a specific artist:**  Given an artist name (e.g., "The Beatles"), find all albums by that artist.
 Return the album title and album ID.